-In more recent times the shamrock has been closely linked to bring luck.
+In more recent times the shamrock has been closely linked to bringing luck.

-The tricolor flag of Ireland was introduced by Thomas Francis Meagher in 1848.
-The color of the green represents the catholic population of Ireland, the orange represents the protestants and the white color symbolizing peace and unity between the two sides.
+The tricolour flag of Ireland was introduced by Thomas Francis Meagher in 1848.
+The colour of the green represents the Catholic population of Ireland, the orange represents the Protestants and the white colour symbolizing peace and unity between the two sides.